jsor/jcarousel/README.markdown

 Skinning jCarousel
 ------------------

 **Note:** These are only conventions and nothing of it is _required_.
-You can adjust the class names or the whole handling of the the skinning.
+You can adjust the class names or the whole handling of the skinning.

 If you want to provide different skins for your carousel, setup with the following markup: